top of page

 WHS Risk Management - Overview

 WHS risk management is the systematic process of identifying hazards, assessing the risks associated with those hazards, instituting control measures that will minimise or eliminate the risks, and reviewing the control measures periodically to reaffirm they are effective.
 This includes physical and non-physical risks.
-The duty to manage risks lies with the Person Conducting a Business or Undertaking (PCBU.)
+The duty to manage risks lies with the Person Conducting a Business or Undertaking (organisation.)

 Every company, business, and organisation must identify reasonably foreseeable hazards and must: